-During the year we will have several parent meetings in which the parents make important decisions about their part in the Head Start program.
-The meetings will include a short parent training on topics of the parents' choice and updates on classroom activities.
+The meetings will include a short parent training on topics of the parents' choice.
 Sometimes special speakers come to our meetings to present short training on subjects the parents are interested in and want to learn more about.

-At the first parent committee meeting, parents elect parent committee officers.
 The parent committee officers conduct future meetings.
-Duties include choosing the date, time and content of the meeting; deciding items that may needs to be discussed with the parent group and voted on; scheduling parent group activities; and possible planning of field trips and special events Any decisions made in parent meetings are called to a vote with a quorum of parents present.
+Other duties include choosing the date, time and topic of the meeting; and possible planning of field trips and special events.
+Any decisions made in parent meetings are called to a vote with a quorum of parents present.
 There must be 30% attendance of total parent members to vote and carry a motion.
 The motion must be won by a majority or it will be brought up at the next parent meeting.
 At times, it may be necessary to send a written ballot home with students for the parents to reply.
 This is the case when it has become impossible to schedule a date and time for 30% of the total parents to attend a meeting.